oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification of the SD-JWT {#sd_jwt_verification}

-Upon receiving an SD-JWT, the Holders and the Verifiers MUST ensure that
+Upon receiving an SD-JWT, a Holder or a Verifier MUST ensure that

  * the issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
  * all Disclosures are correct, i.e., their digests are referenced in the issuer-signed JWT.

-The Holder and the Verifier perform the following (or equivalent) steps when receiving an SD-JWT:
+The Holder or the Verifier MUST perform the following (or equivalent) steps when receiving an SD-JWT:

  1. Separate the SD-JWT into the issuer-signed JWT and the Disclosures (if any).